chef/wmi-lite/README.md

 `wmi-lite` is a lightweight Ruby gem utility library for accessing basic [Windows Management Instrumentation (WMI)](http://msdn.microsoft.com/en-us/library/aa394582(v=vs.85).aspx) functionality on Windows.
-It has no dependencies other than version 1.9 or greater of the Ruby interpreter and libraries and of course the Windows operating system.
+It has no dependencies outside of the Ruby interpreter and libraries and of course the Windows operating system.

 Installation